Onuryilmaz24/nc-news/README.md

 4. Open Local Link
 After hosting app in local server ctrl + click to the localhost link and open in your browser.

 ---

+## Thank you for viewing my project.

+### Please visit the hosted version and create test accounts and leave test articles/comments !!!

+---
 "This project was created by [Onur Yilmaz](https://github.com/Onuryilmaz24) as part of the Digital Skills Bootcamp in Software Engineering course provided by [NorthCoders](https://northcoders.com/)."